 - Unexpected income: Starting to work again will clearly bring additional income to a person but, if they maintain minimum hours, they could potentially plan ahead to work while receiving benefits.
 What cannot be controlled or foreseen is additional acquired assets that can push someone over the income threshold and take away their SSD benefits.
 Common forms of additional assets the SSA will review include received alimony, inheritances, private pensions, and income from spouses, partners, or parents.

 If you are reliant on your Social Security Disability benefits to get by, or if you need to file for them soon, you cannot risk losing them for any reason.
-Contact DAA – Disability Action Advocates – and our Las Vegas Social Security disability attorney today to learn more about your options and rights pertaining to securing SSD benefits.
+Contact DAA – Disability Action Advocates – and our Las Vegas Social Security disability representative today to learn more about your options and rights pertaining to securing SSD benefits.